Yonsei University: Reputation

-Yonsei is one of Korea's three "SKY" universities, which are the most prestigious in the country, with the other members being Seoul National University and Korea University.
+Yonsei University is one of Korea's three "SKY" universities, which are the most prestigious in the country, with the other members being Seoul National University and Korea University.
 Admission of these "SKY" universities is extremely competitive.
 Acceptance rate of Yonsei University in early admission is below 1%.
 In general, exhibiting 0.5% of academic achievement (Korean SAT) is needed to apply for Yonsei regular admission.

 Inside Korea, admission to a SKY university is widely considered as a determination of one's career and social status.